 2.3.
 Dual modal extrasentential digital interference task with AMW paradigm

 2.3.1.
-Use a standard experimental software19 to program the experiment according to the software protocols.
+Use a standard experimental software (i.e., E-Prime19) to program the experiment according to the software protocols.

 2.3.2.
 Randomly assign the participants to one of the two stimuli sets representing combinations of two within-subject factors of sentence type (SRC vs. ORC) and memory load (no load, 3-digit- load, 5-digit-load).Provide the participants with the 1,500 ms visual presentation of the digits before the AMW task.